sundar139/Pneumonia-Detection-Using-Deep-Learning-on-Chest-X-ray-Images/README.md

 Developed and implemented a Convolutional Neural Network (CNN) architecture enhanced with Convolutional Block Attention Module (CBAM) to detect pneumonia from chest X-ray images.
 This project demonstrates the application of deep learning in medical image analysis, specifically for detecting pneumonia from chest X-rays.
 The use of attention mechanisms (CBAM) aims to improve the model's ability to focus on relevant areas of the X-ray images, potentially leading to better diagnostic accuracy.
 The code provides a complete pipeline from data loading to model evaluation, making it a comprehensive example of applying deep learning to a real-world medical imaging problem.

 *Key Features:*
-*vUtilizes a deep CNN for feature extraction from chest X-ray images.
+* Utilizes a deep CNN for feature extraction from chest X-ray images.
 Multiple convolutional layers allow the model to learn hierarchical features.
 * Implemented both channel and spatial attention mechanisms.
 Helps the model focus on the most relevant features in the image.
 * Implemented a reduce-on-plateau strategy to adjust the learning rate during training.